-Powhatan Wildlife Management Area Trails is a 10.2 mile point-to-point located near Powhatan, Virginia and is rated as difficult.
-The trail is primarily used for hiking and is accessible year-round.
+Powhatan Wildlife Management Area Trails is a 8.8 mile lightly trafficked loop trail located near Powhatan, Virginia that features a lake and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.
 Dogs and horses are also able to use this trail.